-- IFC works to bring development in member nations through promotion and investment in Private sector only.
+- IFC works to bring development to member nations through promotion and investment in the private sector only.

-- The International Finance Corporation, Washington DC, (IFC) established in 1956 as an affiliate of the World Bank, but as a separate entity, to promote the growth of the private sector in member nations which would ultimately contribute towards the economic development of its member countries.
+- The International Finance Corporation, Washington DC, (IFC), was established in 1956 as an affiliate of the World Bank, but as a separate entity, to promote the growth of the private sector in member nations, which would ultimately contribute towards the economic development of those nations.

 India and IFC

 - India is one of the founding members of the IFC.
 IFC finances investments with its own resources and by mobilizing capital in the international financial markets.

 - IFC has scaled up its presence and activities in the Low Income States and NE States (LIS) in India.